Adam Humphries

 Adam Humphries (born June 24, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Clemson Tigers and signed as an undrafted free agent with the Tampa Bay Buccaneers in 2015.
-He was also a member of the Tennessee Titans, Washington Football Team, and Houston Texans.
+Humphries was also a member of the Tennessee Titans, Washington Football Team, and Houston Texans.

 Early life

 Humphries was born in Spartanburg, South Carolina on June 24, 1993.
 He attended Dorman High School in Roebuck, South Carolina and played varsity football and basketball for the Cavaliers.

 College career

 Humphries played 53 games and started 27 of them for Clemson from 2011 to 2014.
-Through his college career, he had a total of 127 receptions for 1,097 yards (8.6 avg.) and three touchdowns, as well as 10 carries for 24 yards and one touchdown and 69 punt returns for 476 yards (6.9 avg.) and one touchdown.
+Through his college career, Humphries had a total of 127 receptions for 1,097 yards (8.6 avg.) and three touchdowns, as well as 10 carries for 24 yards and a touchdown and 69 punt returns for 476 yards (6.9 avg.) and a touchdown.